ckeditor/ckeditor4/tests/core/editable/manual/removemultiplelistswithmagicline.md

 There is an error in the console: `Cannot read properties of null (reading 'getParents')`

-3. Repeat above steps for the next examples.
+5. Repeat above steps for all examples.